csu-signal/web/about.md

 ### What is situated grounding?

-"Grounding" refers to the process of giving a linguistic reference meaning by linking it to an actual entity (for example, the noun "cat" to an actual cat or the verb "run" to the act of running).
+<font size=-1>"Grounding" refers to the process of giving a linguistic reference meaning by linking it to an actual entity (for example, the noun "cat" to an actual cat or the verb "run" to the act of running).
 "Situated" here refers to the contextual model a person or computational agent creates of the situation/environment it inhabits, including what entities surround it, and what it can do in that environment.

 This is a skill that humans excel at but that even the most sophisticated AI systems still struggle with.
 Try asking your iPhone or Google Home, "What am I pointing at?"
 Because these devices have no model of the surrounding environment, they can't answer the question!

 "Situated grounding" is the process of giving symbols meaning by linking them to entities in the surrounding environment, It allows for a criital feature of language use: decontextualized reference, or the use of a symbol outside the situation where the linked entity is present.
-That is, there doesn't need to be a cat in the room to talk about cats, as long as everyone understands what a cat is and what it does, which they most likely learned by seeing or interacting with a cat somewhere else.
+That is, there doesn't need to be a cat in the room to talk about cats, as long as everyone understands what a cat is and what it does, which they most likely learned by seeing or interacting with a cat somewhere else.</font>

 ### What do we work on?